 - How might you change history?

-Step 5: Building Background: Either in your school computer lab or in small groups at your classroom computers, have students take part in the Scholastic Online Activity, Dinosaur Times.
+Building Background: Either in your school computer lab or in small groups at your classroom computers, have students take part in the Dinosaur Times: A Dinosaurs!
+Activity.
 In this game, students time travel to the different prehistoric periods and discover that not all dinosaurs lived at the same time.

-Step 7: Ask the students: "What do you think the A Sound of Thunder was?
+Step 2: Ask the students: "What do you think the 'sound of thunder' was?
 What are your thoughts/feelings/questions about the story now?"
 Discuss student responses.

-Step 9: Distribute The Butterfly Effect printable and model how to complete the handout using a transparency.
+Step 4: Distribute The Butterfly Effect Worksheet printable.
+Use a projector to display the handout and model how to complete the worksheet.
 Discuss possible outcomes for each topic.
 Allow students time to complete.

 Supporting All Learners

 This lesson was created with at-risk students and Special Education students in mind.
 Modeling strategic reading behaviors while reading aloud benefits struggling readers.
-Using transparencies of any handouts for modeling purposes is also helpful.
+Using a projector to model how to complete a handout is also helpful.